BeyondStandard/HackForGood-2025/README.md

 ### 4. Multi-Channel Support
 - For users who prefer direct communication, a **phone number** connects to the chatbot using Twilio’s speech processing integration.
+- A Telegram bot can also reply with relevant info for users who prefer to text.

 ### 5. Automated and Updated CMS System
 - Data integrity is maintained through an easy-to-use CMS that automatically updates the entire platform.
 Adding new content is fast, secure, and requires minimal effort.